 Gluten-free bread makes me happy.
-Good bread, that is.
-Like all gluten-free bakers, I’ve searched High and low for a good bread recipe with varying degrees of success.
-This is the one I like the best (so far ).
+Good gluten-free bread, that is.
+Like all gluten-free bakers, I’ve searched high and low for a good bread recipe with varying degrees of success.
+This is the one I like the best (so far).
 I love the taste of millet flour, the thickness of the crust, and the fluffiness of the inside.
-It’s sturdy enough for sandwiches, and easy enough to whip up on a moment’s notice.
+It’s sturdy enough for sandwiches and easy enough to whip up on a moment’s notice.

 All that to say, I finally gave up and put the batter in a regular loaf pan.

 As you can see, the top still looks a little funky, but the taste and texture are still the same, and as a bonus, you can use it for sandwich bread.

 As with all bread, especially homemade bread, it’s best hot but still delicious cold.